Best Channel 4 dramas in November 2024

 Comedy | Drama

-Why you should watch: Sharon Rooney might’ve taken home the Best Drama Actress prize at the BAFTAs in 2015, but the show most significantly became the calling card for Jodie Comer pre-Killing Eve.
-In a glowing review, The Stage pointed to My Mad Fat Diary’s “unique and uncompromising perspective on adolescent angst that distresses and delights by turns”.
+Why you should watch: Leading lady Sharon Rooney took home the Best Actress prize at the Scottish BAFTAs in 2015, but the show is also known as the calling card for Jodie Comer pre-Killing Eve.
+In a glowing review, The Stage pointed to My Mad Fat Diary's "unique and uncompromising perspective on adolescent angst that distresses and delights by turns".

 Available now